 Influences on Women’s 1920s Makeup

 For many decades, makeup had been deemed inappropriate and only worn by a certain type of woman (yes, tarts and floozies) and stage performers.
-While some Victorian and Edwardian women did use makeup, it was used very discreetly and not obvious worn in order to remain “socially appropriate”.
-Now, makeup was back with a vengeance.
+While some Victorian women did use makeup, it was used very discreetly and not obvious worn in order to remain “socially appropriate”.
+More acceptable in Edwardian times, it wasn’t until the 1920s that makeup came back with a vengeance.

 After the recession of wartime, the economy of many developed/Western nations quickly recovered and by the early 1920s had started to bloom.
 Prosperity lead to an increase in manufacturing and this, combined with a fresh interest in makeup, lead to a whole selection of new cosmetic products and brands becoming available.